invenia/blog/_posts/JuliaLangFeatures.md

 <img src="{{ site.baseurl }}/public/images/cassette-pr.png"/>

 Technically, the above describe everything about Cassette, but only in passing.

-This capacity is essential for:
+This "custom compiler pass" feature is essential for:
  - AutoDiff tools (ForwardDiff2, Zygote, Yota)
  - Mocking tools (Mocking.jl)
  - Debuggers (MagneticReadHead)